Neon-Purplelight/portfolio/index.md

 [![](https://img.shields.io/badge/Git-green?logo=Git)](#)

 ---
-### Development of measurement technology for determining concrete cover, electrolytic concrete resistance, and potential field using an autonomous measurement platform.
+### Automated Generation of Training Datasets for the Classification of Roads in Satellite Data Using a Convolutional Neural Network

 <img src="images\cnn_training_data_thumbnail.jpg"/>